Mitochondrial Function: The Secret to Youthful, Radiant Skin

 • ATP fuels fibroblasts, the skin cells responsible for producing collagen and elastin, which keep skin firm and youthful.

-• Mitochondria regulate antioxidant defenses, helping neutralize free radicals that cause premature aging.
+• Mitochondria regulate antioxidant defenses and antioxidant enzymes, helping neutralize free radicals and reduce ROS generation that cause premature aging.

 • Mitochondrial dysfunction is linked to chronic inflammation, which accelerates skin aging and contributes to conditions like rosacea and psoriasis.